Skip to content

 Green Dreams

 Maintaining a lush, green lawn in July involves mindful mowing and proper care.
 During this hot month, lawns benefit from light and frequent mowing, and leaving the clippings helps to mulch the lawn naturally.
 Adjust the mower to a higher setting to protect the grass in dry weather.
 For the ultimate lush green grass, water several times per week, aiming to put down 25mm of water each week.
 Tackling weeds early and mowing meadows post-seeding are also key tasks this month.
+Wet weather can complicate lawn care.
+Avoid mowing wet grass to prevent soil compaction and damage.
+Clear debris to enhance air circulation and prevent fungal diseases.
+Aerate the lawn to improve drainage and reduce waterlogging, and stay vigilant for increased weed growth.

 Remember these watering tips for a thriving Garden: